xquiet/urpmex/README.md

 urpm-downloader
 ---------------

-*urpm-downloader* is a small bash script inspired by yum-downloader.
+*urpm-downloader* was inspired by yum-downloader.
+It can download both source and binary rpms from the repositories.
+Currently it works only with _HTTP_ repositories, ftp and rsync support is in progress.
-It's still a prototype so it is not really usable.
-Avoid it ;-)
+It's still a prototype so it may suffer of ugly bugs.